Cisco-UKI-DevX/9300-Docker-Lab-Guide/README.md

 ![image](https://github.com/sttrayno/9300-Docker-Lab-Guide/blob/master/images/show-app-hosting.gif?raw=true)

-Congratulations, your app has now been deployed.
+Congratulations, your app has now been deployed and iperf is running in server mode on port 5201.
+You may now proceed to the 'Testing our application section'

 Keep reference these additional commands which can be used to stop, deactivate and uninstall our applcation as needed.
-You may now proceed to the 'Testing our application section'

 ```
    cat9k# app-hosting stop appid iperf